 Goods-Producing Sectors in Newfoundland and Labrador

 The largest component is the forestry, fishing, mining, quarrying, oil, and gas sector, reflecting the importance of natural resource extraction in the provincial economy.
-Construction also accounts for significant employment, which is linked to demands from the mining, oil, and public infrastructure sectors.
+Construction also accounts for a significant number of jobs, which is linked to demand from the mining, oil, and public infrastructure sectors.
 Manufacturing jobs are concentrated in Corner Brook’s paper mill and other light industries.

 Service-Producing Sectors in Newfoundland and Labrador

 Health care, education, public service and retail trade make up over half of all service sector employment in Newfoundland and Labrador.
-Transportation jobs support the movement of goods from resource industries, while tourism operators account for accommodation and food services positions.
+Transportation jobs support the movement of goods from resource industries, while tourism operators account for positions in accommodation and food services.

-In summary, natural resources, construction, healthcare, public administration and education represent the major sources of employment across goods and service industries in Newfoundland and Labrador’s estimated 2023 labour force.
+That said, natural resources, construction, healthcare, public administration and education represent the major sources of employment across goods and service industries in Newfoundland and Labrador’s estimated 2025 labour force.

 What are the Average Salaries by Industry in Newfoundland and Labrador?

-The goods-producing industries pay the highest average weekly wages in the province at $1,864.25 (November 2024).
+The goods-producing industries pay the highest average weekly wages in the province, at $1,837.55 (as of September 2025).
 The sectors and their associated average weekly salaries are:

 These natural resource-based sectors benefit from Newfoundland and Labrador’s abundance of mineral resources, offshore oil reserves, vast forests, rich fishing grounds and hydroelectric assets.

-Average weekly wages in the services-producing sector are $1,129.49 across Newfoundland and Labrador (November 2024).
+Average weekly wages in the services-producing sector are $1,202.10 across Newfoundland and Labrador (as of September 2025).
 The industries and their associated salaries are:

-• Finance and insurance – $1,201.34 weekly.
+- Finance, insurance, real estate and rental and leasing – $1,335.21 weekly.
 Banking, insurance providers, investment firms and pension funds.
+Property management, real estate services, and equipment rental.

-• Arts, entertainment and recreation – $823.52 weekly.
+- Information, culture and recreation – $967.09 weekly.
 Performing arts, promoters, museums and recreation facilities.

 In general, professional services, finance, education, and healthcare offer above-average salaries, while retail, food service, and tourism fall below the provincial wage levels.